 Performance Load Model is created for the test execution.
 The main aim of this step is to validate whether the given Performance metrics (provided by clients) are achieved during the test or not.
 There are different approaches to create a Load model.
 “Little’s Law” is used in most cases.

 The scenario is designed according to the Load Model in Controller or Performance Center but the initial tests are not executed with maximum users that are in the Load model.

 Test execution is done incrementally.
-For example: If the maximum number of users are 100, the scenarios is first run with 10, 25, 50 users and so on, eventually moving on to 100 users.
+For example: If the maximum number of users is 100, the scenarios are first run with 10, 25, 50 users and so on, eventually moving on to 100 users.